Dept of Ecological Angst

 8- 14 June 2022 NCAD MFA Fine Art Graduate exhibition

-My practice is multi disciplinary; utilising drawing, animation, video, sound, sculpture and installation to explore the area of human and animal behaviour in the face of ecological collapse.
 The spectre of climate crisis looms in my work, specifically the lost connection with nature in a highly technologically mediated society.

 This installation came about through research into the Peppered Moth.
 In 1902 (British Moths, JW.
 Tutt) it was discovered that the moth’s pigmentation evolved rapidly through natural selection to blend in with the blackened tree trunks in the polluted industrialised cities.